GoogleChrome/web.dev/src/site/content/en/blog/api-for-fast-beautiful-web-fonts/index.md

 title: An API for fast, beautiful web fonts
 subhead:
 description: |
-  A 2022 update on the Google Fonts API — how it works and how to use it.
+  An update on the Google Fonts CSS API — how it works, how to use it, and how it can efficiently deliver your web fonts.

 # A list of authors.
 Supports more than one.
 authors: